Trump 'Coffee Boy' George Papadopoulos Helped Prof Who Knew Of Hacked Emails Get Away From FBI, Mueller Says

 The FBI would have arrested or at least questioned an elusive Maltese professor who claimed to know in April of 2016 that Russia had “dirt” on Democrat Hillary Clinton, in the form of “thousands” of stolen emails, but the investigators missed the professor because George Papadopoulos lied to them repeatedly.
-That is the scenario spelled out by Russia investigation Special Counsel Robert Mueller in a sentencing memorandum for Papadopoulos filed Friday in a Washington D.C. federal court.
+That is the scenario spelled out by Russia investigation Special Counsel Robert Mueller in a sentencing memorandum for Papadopoulos filed Friday in a Washington D.C. federal court, as Politco reports.

 Papadopoulos was a foreign policy adviser to the Trump campaign.
-The FBI investigation — since taken over by Mueller — into the 2016 Trump campaign’s possible collusion with Russia was set off by Papadopoulos, when he revealed during a night of drinking with an Australian diplomat in May 2016 that the professor, Joseph Mifsud, had told him that Russia had the hacked emails three weeks earlier, according to reporting by The New York Times.
+The FBI investigation into the 2016 Trump campaign’s possible collusion with Russia was set off by Papadopoulos, when he revealed during a night of drinking with an Australian diplomat in May, 2016, that the professor, Joseph Mifsud, had told him that Russia had the hacked emails three weeks earlier, according to reporting by the New York Times.

 But according to Mueller in the court document, when the FBI sat Papadopoulos down for a two-hour interrogation on January 27, 2017, the former Trump adviser “repeatedly lied throughout the interview in order to conceal the timing and significance of information the defendant had received regarding the Russians possessing ‘dirt’ on Hillary Clinton, as well as his own outreach to Russia on behalf of the campaign,” according to a report by Politico.